Pradumnasaraf/DevOps/docs/kubernetes/introduction.md

   name: non-default-namespace
 ```

-We can apply it by
+We can apply it with:

 ```bash
 kubectl apply -f <filename>.yaml